 Now it’s time to install the new chaincase oil.
 Remove the fill plug.
 The location of the fill plug varies depending on your snowmobile.
 Check your owner’s manual for the location.
 Position a rag beneath the fill hole to avoid spills.
 Fill the chaincase.
 Use a funnel if necessary.

-With the sled used in the video demonstration, the chaincase reservoir is full when oil runs out of the fill hole.
+With the sled used in the video demonstration below, the chaincase reservoir is full when oil runs out of the fill hole.
 Some snowmobile manufacturers specify the amount of oil to install, so check your owner’s manual for the proper quantity.
 Replace the fill plug and wipe down the area.

 That’s all there is to changing snowmobile chaincase oil.
 It’s an easy maintenance practice that will help you get the most years and best performance from your sled.

-AMSOIL Synthetic Chaincase & Gear Oil is a 100 percent synthetic formulation that resists shear and chemical breakdown better than conventional fluids.
-Its superior base oils and additives provide long-lasting protection.
+AMSOIL Synthetic Chaincase & Gear Oil is a 100% synthetic formulation that resists shear and chemical breakdown better than conventional fluids, providing superior protection and performance for enclosed chains and gears found in snowmobiles, ATVs and other similar equipment.